otsun-uib/CassegrainSuppMat/README.md

-# Supplementary Material for manuscript "Ray tracing-based optimization of a 45 kW solar-thermal Cassegrain dish"
+# Supplementary Material for manuscript "Design and optical optimization of a 45kW beam-down solar-thermal concentrator"
 ## By Ramón Pujol-Nadal, Luis Guerreiro, and Gabriel Cardona

 Contents of the repository: